Xubuntu/xubuntu-website-next/_articles/series/getting-started-development/building-xubuntu-documentation-package-locally.md

 `sudo apt-get install fop`

-Once that's done, all you have to do is to get <span style="font-weight: 400;"> the latest main branch and build the package.
-Again in a terminal window, run the following commands, one at a time:</span>
+Once that's done, all you have to do is to get the latest main branch and build the package.
+Again in a terminal window, run the following commands, one at a time:

 `bzr branch lp:xubuntu-docs``cd xubuntu-docs``make` (running this command will take some time as it builds both HTML and PDF versions of the documentation in various languages) `exo-open --launch WebBrowser build/index.html`